StrasserNiklas/BankHasura/README.md

 ## How to use

-Navigate to UI url: https://hasuraui20220328132531.azurewebsites.net/ Go to bank, check F12 is websocket fails (dont know why, happens sometimes with azure) Login with id (1 for example)
+Navigate to UI url: https://hasuraui20220328132531.azurewebsites.net/ Go to bank, check F12 if websocket fails (dont know why, happens sometimes with azure).
+Login with id (1 for example)
 **Disclaimer** For whatever reason, the ids are not loaded with graphql, although with a postman query it works, wasnt able to fix it.
 It works when you create a payment (to id 2 for example)